-This page is part of the Christ's College, Cambridge application support for UK students.
+This page is part of the Christ's College, Cambridge application support for students applying from the UK.
 If you are applying from outside the UK, please see the International application support in the international section.

-When you receive your log-in details and the website link, you log-in and work on your My Cambridge Application questionnaire.
-You can save your work and go back if you need to complete the questionnaire in multiple sessions, and there will be guidance to consult if you have a question.
+When you receive your log-in details and the website link, you log-in and work on your My Cambridge Application form.
+You can save your work and go back if you need to complete the form in multiple sessions.

-There is guidance on the Cambridge Admissions website to help you complete your My Cambridge Application questionnaire as well as a helpdesk to contact with any questions you have whilst completing the form.
+There is help text on the form itself, and guidance on the Cambridge Admissions website to help you complete your My Cambridge Application form, as well as a helpdesk to contact with any questions.
 Please see your log-in email for details.

-The helpdesk is specialised for My Cambridge Application, and so the advisers there are the best people to help if you have any queries that you have not been able to find the answer to in the links above (for My Cambridge Application questions please email the helpdesk rather than Christ's).
+The helpdesk is specialised for My Cambridge Application, and so the advisers there are the best people to help if you have any queries that you have not been able to find the answer to on the My Cambridge Application Page or on the form itself (for My Cambridge Application questions please email the helpdesk rather than Christ's).

-If you do not receive your log-in email when you expect to (you should have it within 48 hours of UCAS application submission, but it is not normally immediate), please first of all check the spam / junk / promotions folders in your email and contact the helpdesk (email@example.com) if you can't find it.
+If you do not receive your log-in email when you expect to, please first of all check the spam / junk / promotions folders in your email and contact the helpdesk (email@example.com) if you can't find it.